-CalEEMod[®] contains default mobile trip generation rates, lengths, and trip types based on the Institute for Transportation Engineers (ITE) data that generally applies to suburban development nationwide.
+CalEEMod® contains default mobile trip generation rates, lengths, and trip types based on the Institute for Transportation Engineers (ITE) data that generally applies to suburban development nationwide.
 Adjustments to the defaults can be applied to reduce emissions based on either Project-specific traffic modeling or standard mitigation assumptions related to the land use location, density, mixed-use type, or other metrics that may reduce VMT.
-In September 2019, SACOG prepared updated default data on trip lengths and trip types based on traffic modeling for each of its counties; if this has not yet been incorporated into CalEEMod[®] by the time these GHG thresholds are used, users should replace the CalEEMod[®] defaults with the more current data.
+In September 2019, SACOG prepared updated default data on trip lengths and trip types based on traffic modeling for each of its counties; if this has not yet been incorporated into CalEEMod® by the time these GHG thresholds are used, users should replace the CalEEMod® defaults with the more current data.

-Modeling GHG emissions and VMT to show consistency with the metrics in Section 4.3 likely requires adjustments to typical CalEEMod[®] emissions modeling.
+Modeling GHG emissions and VMT to show consistency with the metrics in Section 4.3 likely requires adjustments to typical CalEEMod® emissions modeling.
 The SB 743 thresholds that will be used for the SMAQMD GHG thresholds apply to trips from light-duty vehicles for residential and office projects only.
 However, all mobile emissions from all land uses should be disclosed in the GHG section, including those from non-passenger vehicles and for land uses other than residential and office.
-CalEEMod[®] defaults should be adjusted to account for Sacramento County-specific VMT and to determine the necessary VMT reduction for the Project.
+CalEEMod® defaults should be adjusted to account for Sacramento County-specific VMT and to determine the necessary VMT reduction for the Project.
+If projects are located in jurisdictions with more local data and methodologies that are SB 743 compliant, that data can be used rather than the Sacramento County-overall data.

-A lookup map has been prepared using the SACOG 2020 MTP/SCS data that shows adjustment factors to apply to the CalEEMod[®] default VMT for relevant land use subtypes in Sacramento County.
-This map is available at http://data.sacog.org/.90 These adjustment factors are based on the 2016 relative VMT per capita based on the location-specific traffic modeling.
+A lookup map has been prepared using the SACOG 2020 MTP/SCS data that shows adjustment factors to apply to the CalEEMod® default VMT for relevant land use subtypes in Sacramento County.
+This map is available at http://sb743-sacog.opendata.arcgis.com/.
+These adjustment factors are based on the 2016 relative VMT per capita based on the location-specific traffic modeling.

-Project proponents should use the (new) defaults from CalEEMod multiplied by the relevant adjustment factor for their unmitigated CalEEMod[®] emissions modeling.
+Project proponents should use the (new) defaults from CalEEMod multiplied by the relevant adjustment factor for their unmitigated CalEEMod® emissions modeling.
 To calculate the adjustment factor, the project proponent should zoom into the proposed project location in the map.
 The map will contain hexagon-shaped areas with data on VMT per capita for each hexagon ("hex-level VMT per capita").
-The project proponent should divide the hex-level VMT per capita by the Sacramento County VMT per capita to derive the adjustment factor.
-For example, a project located in a center or corridor community in downtown Sacramento might see its VMT reduced by 60% compared to the countywide average; its adjustment factor to the CalEEMod[®] defaults would thus be 60%.
+The project proponent should divide the hex-level

+VMT per capita by the Sacramento County VMT per capita to derive the adjustment factor.
+For example, a project located in a center or corridor community in downtown Sacramento might see its VMT reduced by 60% compared to the countywide average; its adjustment factor to the CalEEMod® defaults trip generation rate would thus be 60%.
 The mitigated run then needs to demonstrate a 15% VMT reduction below the Sacramento County average resident per capita and worker per capita VMT as shown in Table 2.
 The example in downtown Sacramento would already be consistent with this reduction requirement.
 The 15% reduction could be due to project design features or mitigation measures, as described further in Section 5.1, but should not double-count features that are already incorporated in SACOG's default modeling (e.g., mixed-use features for established communities).